Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 - Save some money for the future and let compounding interest go to work

 BONUS STEP 6!
 Start a personal finance blog and write about these 5 steps for 3-5 years.
-Make thousands per month off of Adsense and affiliate credit card links and then sell your site for six figures.
+Make thousands per month off of Adsense and banner ads and then sell your site for six figures.

 How many ways can you write about these five steps?
 Personal finance bloggers are doing everything they can to find out.